 To be able to take the CPA exam, apply and submit your application and transcripts through NASBA.
 Once your complete application is approved, NASBA will issue a Notice to Schedule (NTS).
 The NTS lets you schedule your exams with Prometric and is one of the important documents to be presented upon taking the exam.

 How much is the CPA exam in Louisiana?

-During the application for the exam, first-time applicants are required to pay an application fee of $160 and an examination fee of $226.15 for each section.
-There are four (4) exam sections and would total $1,064.60 for first-time applicants.
-Applicants can re-apply for the exam and re-examination applicants will need to pay a re-examination registration fee of $80 along with the exam section they wish to re-take.
+During the application for the exam, first-time applicants are required to pay the education evalution application fee of $90 and an examination fee of $344.80 for each section.
+There are three core exams and one of the three disciplines so the total would be $1,379.20 for first-time applicants.

 Does Louisiana require an ethics exam for the CPA?